 Registrar’s Office: Old Main 230, Registrar.Office@wwu.edu, or (360)650-7327.

 Transportation Services provides resources to help you get around Bellingham and beyond.
-Watch this informational video for an overview of transportation and parking at WWU.
+Check out their video library for an overview of transportation and parking at WWU.
 As a student, your Western Card also serves as a WTA bus pass and provides unlimited rides on all WTA bus routes.
 You can also explore Regional Transportation Options on the Transportation Services website for more information about getting to and from Bellingham.

 The Financial Aid Office provides information about grants, loans, Work Study, scholarships, on and off campus employment opportunities, and personal finance.